disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessPolicies.md

    ![](./media/arch18.png)

-## Exercise 1 - Create and test the Conditional Access App Contol policy
+## Exercise 1 - Create and test the Conditional Access App Control policy

   In this lab, you will learn to create and test a Conditional Access App Control policy.